Four Things You Need To Know For Successful Networking

 To network or not work

-When I first started going to networking events a little over a year ago, I had NO CLUE what to do or really what to say.
+When I first started going to networking events back in 2015, I had NO CLUE what to do or really what to say.
 All I really knew was that I needed to sow the seeds and get my name and brand out there.
 Apart from that, I just swooped in on a wing and a prayer (which, by the way, isn’t a good idea!).
 I probably didn’t come across very well, but I think I did OK.

 Over the next 12 months, I learnt a lot.
 What to say and do, how to act and generally be comfortable with myself in a networking situation.
 If you’re nervous or just new to the whole networking thing, here are four tips that I found to be really helpful (some are more obvious than others) that may help you on your way: